isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 ##### **Finding gold: Transforming data into valuable insights**

-In elaborating the important work she does, Dr Guo likens her role to a data alchemist who transforms raw research data into “research gold”.
+In elaborating the important work she does, Guo Liang likens her role to a data alchemist who transforms raw research data into “research gold”.

-“We have discussions with the principal investigators and advise them on the best practices for data collection, so that on our end, the data can be formatted and turned unto meaningful insights using data analytics platforms like STATA,” said Dr Guo.
+“We have discussions with the principal investigators and advise them on the best practices for data collection, so that on our end, the data can be formatted and turned into meaningful insights using data analytics platforms like STATA,” she said.

-She adds on that insights from high-quality synthesised evidence research will in turn enable other stakeholders like PIs in their decision-making for improved health outcomes.
+She added on that insights from high-quality synthesised evidence research will in turn enable other stakeholders like PIs in their decision-making for improved health outcomes.

-“Although analysing data takes time, ranging from weeks to months, when we are finally able to transform data into meaningful findings, it is rewarding,” said Dr Guo, who delights in “being able to indirectly find an effective intervention to help patients better manage and control their diabetes”.
+“Although analysing data takes time, ranging from weeks to months, when we are finally able to transform data into meaningful findings, it is rewarding,” said Guo Liang, who delights in “being able to indirectly find an effective intervention to help patients better manage and control their diabetes”.

 Undoubtedly, diabetes-related research studies such as these provide valuable insights for medical teams to optimise patient care, introduce solutions for self-care, as well as sustain healthcare systems in managing this chronic condition in the population.